 LIVERPOOL, ENGLAND.
-Labre House outreach team speak to rough sleepers and homeless people in the Liverpool city centre on 7 November 2019.
+Outreach team speak to rough sleepers and homeless people in Liverpool city centre.
 Picture: Jennifer Bruce/Liverpool City Council.

 teams in Liverpool are encouraging people sleeping rough on the city’s streets